TantikornC/Spam-Detection/README.md

 # 🧑‍💼 Tantikorn Chatavaraha - Data Science Portfolio

 Welcome to my data science portfolio!
-Here, I showcase my projectห and expertise in data science.
+Here, I showcase my projects and expertise in data science.
 This repository includes detailed descriptions, methodologies, and results of my work when I was an intern at Botnoi Consulting.

 # Chatbot Spam Detection